Can I buy insurance for someone else’s car?

 Insurance Q&A: “Can I buy insurance for someone else’s car?”

-Technically, everyone who takes out a loan or leases a car is buying insurance for someone else’s car…the bank, credit union or leasing company (loss payee).
+Technically, drivers who takes out a loan or leases a car is buying insurance for someone else’s car: the bank, credit union or leasing company (loss payee).
+The vehicle title is essentially held out of reach until you finish paying for the car.

 Also, purchasing rental car insurance constitutes insuring someone else’s property.